Jason2Brownlee/blog/content/posts/llm-latex.md

 And:

-> "suggest a tweak the geometry that gives me more space for content but is still very professional looking"
+> "suggest a tweak to the geometry that gives me more space for content but is still very professional looking"

 I also tried: